tum-esm/ivy/docs/pages/api-reference/src.md

 Schema of the config file for this version of the software.

-A rendered API reference can be found in the documentation at TODO.
+A rendered API reference can be found [in the documentation](/api-reference/configuration).

 **`dump`**